mctrinh/ggColab/README.md

 # ggColab

-A good collection of Google Colab starting codes.
+TensorFlow tutorial/practicing codes in Google Colab.

-Sources and References (if applicable) are indicated in the scripts.
+Sources and References (if applicable) are indicated in the corresponding Jupyter notebooks.